 - Michele Otte

 (Prof. Jorge Escalante-Semerena, Bacteriology): Analysis of enzymes of the late stepts of coenzyme B12 biosynthesis in archaea and bacteria.
-Michele is a Senior Supervisor, Food Safety and Quality Assurance at Tyson Foods.
+Michele is a Food Safety Manager at US Durum Products.

 - Josh Troll